ShaunG219/Fight-N-Chill/README.md

 <h3>Player 1 (on the left)-</h3>

 <h4>Description:</h4>
-Meideval Knight is stronger but attacks are slower and has shorter attack range
+Medieval Knight is stronger but attacks are slower and has shorter attack range

 <h4>Controls:</h4>